 To submit a request, please fill in this form.

 Please be aware that permissions can not be granted verbally and we can only deal with requests made in writing.
 These can take up to six weeks to process so please submit them timeously.

 No permission is necessary when quoting fewer than 400 words.
 Full reference to the original source must nevertheless always be made.

-For contributions in the likes of handbooks and guides (e.g., UTB volumes), the following applies: it is not permitted to reproduce or distribute the contribution in a print or electronic version without the publisher's permission.
+For contributions in the likes of handbooks and guides (e.g., UTB volumes and reference works such as RGG4), the following applies: it is not permitted to reproduce or distribute the contribution in a print or electronic version without the publisher's permission.
 Please get in touch with our rights department for full details.

 Monographs or parts thereof may neither be reproduced, distributed or made available online without the express permission of the publisher.
 However, we will be pleased to grant permissions to our authors for the purpose of internal university evaluations, or in the case of other special circumstances.
 Please get in touch with our rights department with full details.